Jumping position: Types of releases

 There are three classic releases.
-Different releases are used depending on circumstances.
-However, all riders should strive to readily be able to use each one as needed, and should practice them all.
+Different releases are used depending on different circumstances and riders need to be able to use them all.

-Basic release: the rider grabs the mane of the horse.
-This allows the rider to avoid falling back and hitting the horse in the mouth or back, or try to use the mouth for balance.
-It is used by beginning riders who do not yet have the position and balance to do more advanced releases without risking hitting their horse in the mouth.
-It is also used by more advanced riders on green horses, who tend to overjump, or when a rider for some reason loses position due to an awkward jump.
+Basic release: The rider grabs the mane of the horse.
+This allows the rider to avoid falling back and hitting the horse in the mouth or back or try to use the mouth for balance.
+It is used by beginner riders when they do not yet have the position and balance to do more advanced releases without risking hitting their horse in the mouth.
+It is also used by more advanced riders on green horses, who tend to overjump, or when a rider loses position due to an awkward jump.
 Riders should not think it is reserved for novices, and all good riders will grab mane to save their horse's mouth.
 However, it provides the least amount of control.
-It should therefore not be used if it is not required.
-It can also be used for galloping, where the riders weight should be in the heels, therefore giving the horse freedom.
+It should therefore not be used unless it is required.
+It can also be used for galloping, where the weight of the rider should be in the heels, therefore giving the horse freedom.

-Short crest release: the rider slides the hands up the crest as the horse takes off, not before (which "drops" the horse).
-The hands should not slide far up the crest, only a couple inches, as needed.
+Short crest release: The rider slides the hands up the crest as the horse takes off, not before (which "drops" the horse).
+The hands should not slide far up the crest, only a couple of inches as needed.
 It provides support for the rider's upper body, while still providing a good amount of control because the rider did not release any more than needed.
 Best used on verticals, when the rider needs to turn mid-air, or when going down drop fences.
 An intermediate release.

 Long crest release: Similar to the short crest release, in that the rider slides his hands up the crest, but the hands are pushed much further along the neck.
 Gives a great deal of freedom, but fairly little control.
 Best for very wide oxers, to allow the horse to really stretch across, or for green horses that may jump large or awkwardly, for gymnastics grids, and for use on horses that have been hit in the mouth over fences and are reluctant to jump or stretch down over a fence.
-The rider should be careful not to associate a large movement forward with the hands and elbows to mean a movement forward with the hips.
-The hip angle should still close backward.
+The rider should be careful not to associate a large move forward with the hands and elbows to mean a move forward with the hips.
+The hip angle should still close backwards.
 Many riders get into the habit of jumping ahead with this release.
 Critics say this release is overused and exaggerated by hunter riders; in the hunter ring it is often used by experienced and/or professional riders on well-trained horses over jumps of relatively modest size.
 Proponents say that this shows off a talented hunter by proving the horse needs little assistance from the rider to jump in good form.